FOR IMMEDIATE RELEASE

 Sunday, January 29, 2017 at 3 pm at Church of the Holy Trinity, Rittenhouse Square

 This musical documentary is a timely retrospective on the American Presidency and the role that music has played in shaping the American spirit.
 Just in time for the Inauguration of the 45th President of the United States, the concert features historical narration and a sampling of the music performed in the White House from the early 1800’s to the present.
-With Kevin Deas, Bass; Suzanne DuPlantis, Mezzo Soprano; Stephen LaBrie, Baritone; Latonia Moore, Soprano; Laura Ward, Piano; Singing City Choir, Jeffrey Brillhart conducting and Charlotte Blake Alston, Narrator.
+With Christine Lyons, Soprano; Suzanne DuPlantis, Mezzo Soprano; Steven LaBrie, Baritone; Laura Ward, Piano; Singing City Choir, Jeffrey Brillhart conducting and Charlotte Blake Alston, Narrator.

 It’s Elementary—Songs of Earth, Wind, Fire and Water